HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 - Transformations of the cube

 ##  Preamble
+Press T to get on the track and press again to get off track

-Press the following keys U,I,O to increase transformationn
+Press the U,I,O to increase transformations

-Press the following keys J,K,L to decrease transformations
+Press the J,K,L to decrease transformations

-Key alone will alter rotation rate

 Shift+Key will alter scale

 Control+Key will alter translation

+Key along will alter rotation rate

+Pressing Comma will increase transformation Step

+Pressing Period will decrease transformation Step

 Pressing G will reset transformations

+Pressing Q will toggle Quaternion Rotation

+Pressing B will toggle reflections for the box textures

+Pressing H will toggle heightmap

+Pressing N will toggle Normals

+Pressing P will print information

 ## How to Run the Program:
   Download the Project_1.rar